Multibeam Target Detection

 Select Link satellite clusters when you want to apply satellite-satellite linking to detected targets.

-Select Retain unlinked satellites when you want to retain unlinked satellites as detected targets.
+Select Retain unlinked targets when you want to retain unlinked satellites as detected targets.

 When you click Advanced the Target Detection settings are displayed: